mu-semtech/mu-search-tika-backend/README.md

 ```

 ## Reference
+### Tika configuration
+Overwrite the default Tika config by mounting a folder containing `tika-config.xml` in `/config` as explained in 'How to customize the Tika config'.

+All config options are documented in the [official Tika documentation](https://tika.apache.org/3.2.2/configuring.html).

 ### OCR support
 As of v2 Tika has out-of-the-box support for performing automatic OCR on PDF documents.
 The [official Tika Docker images](https://github.com/apache/tika-docker) provides support for:
 - English